 For a first test you can also use your home directory:

 We need a few directories to structure our workflow:

 # PIConGPU input files mkdir $HOME/picInputs # PIConGPU simulation output mkdir $SCRATCH/runs

 1. Create an Input (Parameter) Set¶

-Now edit the runtime (command line) arguments in
+Runtime (command line) arguments are set in

 2. Compile Simulation¶